The Big Picture

 Hiking & Bicycling

-In June of 2011, we built our first multi-use hiking trail near Yurt Camp. additional trail work is planned in future years.
+In June of 2011, volunteers with the Mars Ambassador Program built our first multi-use hiking trail near Grouse Camp.
+The following year, Mars volunteers also constructed a 1-mile out-and-back trail adjacent to Buffalo Camp.
+Additional trail work is planned in future years.

 Please see our Visit page to learn more about what you can see and do on and around the Reserve.

 We will continue to study which types of visitor activities are compatible with an area managed for prairie wildlife.
 We are also developing relationships with local vendors that may benefit from operating on the Reserve by providing quality services to visitors.
-In addition, we have plans to install our first interpretive signs on the Reserve, which will improve visitors’ experiences by providing information on topics such as wildlife and regional history.
+We have begun installing our first interpretive and science education signs on the Reserve, which will improve visitors’ experiences by providing information on topics such as wildlife and regional history.
 APR will continue to work with the Bureau of Land Management (BLM) on ways to improve visitor access to BLM public lands leased to APR.